 6 Wide Receivers With Great Cornerback Matchups in Week 2

-Which fantasy wide receivers have the best cornerback matchups in Week 2?
+Let me be your fantasy football electrolytes then: which fantasy wide receivers have the best cornerback matchups in Week 2?

 One of the things I do is reflect on my process, analyzing the successes and fixing the failures, so that I can give you all the best fantasy football advice possible.
 Each week, we’ll look at the previous one’s hits and misses.